-The unconditional commitment attribute took one of six levels: 0 percent reduction regardless of whether financial and technical assistance is provided; 10 percent reduction regardless of whether financial and technical assistance is provided; 20 percent reduction regardless of whether financial and technical assistance is provided; 30 percent reduction regardless of whether financial and technical assistance is provided; 40 percent reduction regardless of whether financial and technical assistance is provided; or 50 percent reduction regardless of whether financial and technical assistance is provided.
+The unconditional commitment attribute took one of six levels: 0 percent reduction regardless of whether financial and technical assistance is provided; 10 percent reduction regardless of whether financial and technical assistance is provided; 20 percent reduction regardless of whether financial and technical assistance is provided; 30 percent reduction regardless of whether financial and technical assistance is provided; 40 percent reduction regardless of whether financial and technical and technical assistance is provided; or 50 percent reduction regardless of whether financial and technical and technical assistance is provided; or 50 percent reduction regardless of whether financial and technical and technical assistance is provided.
 The conditional commitment attribute took one of two levels: no additional reduction even if financial and technical assistance is provided; or, an additional 10 percent reduction if financial and technical assistance is provided.